davidnvq/training-gpt2/README.md

 # GPT-2 Training from Scratch

-An implementation of GPT-2 training from scratch.
+An implementation of GPT-2 training from scratch for educational purpose only.
 This also implements several optimization steps to speed up the training.

 ## 📋 Requirements